confluentinc/ksql/docs/developer-guide/syntax-reference.md

         VALUE_FORMAT='JSON');

--- Or, if you prefer, you can keep userId in the value of the repartitioned data -- This enables using the more descriptive `userId` rather than ROWTIME.
+-- Or, if you prefer, you can keep userId in the value of the repartitioned data -- by using the AS_VALUE function.
-CREATE STREAM users_with_proper_key_and_user_id
-  WITH(KAFKA_TOPIC='users_with_proper_key_and_user_id') AS
-  SELECT *
+-- The resulting schema is: userId INT KEY, USERNAME STRING, EMAIL STRING, VUSERID INT CREATE STREAM users_with_proper_key_and_user_id WITH(KAFKA_TOPIC='users_with_proper_key_and_user_id') AS SELECT *